-- 18. Members are required to comply with The National Assembly for Wales (Assembly Members and Officers) (Salaries, Allowances etc.) Determination 2003, which has been approved by the National Assembly. - 19.
+- 12. Members are required to comply with The National Assembly for Wales (Assembly Members and Officers) (Salaries, Allowances etc.) Determination as approved by the National Assembly. - 13.
 The Determination sets out the salaries and allowances which Members are entitled to as a result of the discharging of their Assembly duties.